cs10/fa16/checkoffs.md

 * What do you think infinite recursion is?
 How do you prevent infinite recursion from happening?

+## Lab 11: Concurrency

+**Required**

+* How can you make parallel programs in Snap!?
+* Why does adding more people in the card sorting example or more threads in a program sometimes slow the process down?
+* What are some issues that can occur in parallel programming (name 2)?
+* What is the difference between determinism and nondeterminism?

+**More Self-Check Questions**

+* If two separate scripts are run at the same time in Snap!, are they actually running at the same time?

 <!-- Keep the /div at the bottom -->
 </div>